Severed

 I see the day he took you from me when

-even Margaret Thatcher couldn’t help me.
+even Margaret Thatcher couldn’t help.

-I see it all over again.”
+I see it all over

 She tells her daughter